lmdj07/week-02-distributed/README.md

 ```

 ### Get the code
-Fork this repo, then clone your fork ocally
+Fork this repo, then clone your fork locally

 ## Practice - ~45 min